Looking up at tall trees in a forest canopy, evoking the feeling of Shinrin-Yoku.

 For those living in urban areas where access to forests may be limited, there are still ways to incorporate the principles of Shinrin-yoku into daily life through a structured forest therapy program:

 • Urban Green Spaces: Visit city parks, botanical gardens, or community green spaces.
-While they may not offer the same depth of natural immersion as a forest, they still provide a connection to nature.
+While they may not offer the same depth of natural experience as a forest, they still provide a connection to nature.

 • Indoor Plants: Surround yourself with houseplants.
 The presence of greenery indoors can offer some of the calming effects of nature.